 With the current stock market in such poor shape, it’s easy to assume that it’s not worth the trouble or risk to invest.

-It’s true that investing is riskier than simply putting money in a typical savings account, but higher risk also means
+It’s true that investing is riskier than simply putting money in a typical savings account, but higher risk also means higher reward.

 According to the United States Automobile Association (USAA), an insurance agency that offers financial planning services, the average bank savings account pays 3-4 percent interest per year.